-- 6. Evidence of Private Match Financing for the project equivalent to €450 per square metre of the useful floor area eligible for reimbursement. - 7.
-Supporting Documentation including NACE code confirmation and GANTT Chart or Schedule of Works.
+- 5. Copies of any necessary Permits such as Planning Permits16 issued in relation to activities for which support is being requested. - 6.
+Evidence of Private Match Financing for the project equivalent to €450 per square metre of the useful floor area eligible for reimbursement. - 7.
+Supporting Documentation including NACE code confirmation17 and GANTT Chart or Schedule of Works.
 Any other supporting documentation (such as preparatory work and correspondence) that the Applicant deems that would add value to the application.